🇬🇧

 Allergen table first, full ingredients second

-UK food businesses are legally required to provide allergen information for the 14 designated allergens on non-prepacked food — whether on menus, as a written allergen sheet, or via staff.
-Use this as your opening filter: ask staff which menu items are free from milk, eggs, and fish.
-Then follow up specifically on gelatine, rennet, Worcestershire sauce, and meat stock — none of which are in the 14 allergens and none of which will appear in the allergen information.
-The allergen declaration covers dairy and eggs; it will not protect you from the other traps.
+UK food businesses are legally required to provide allergen information for the 14 designated allergens on non-prepacked food.
+Use this as your opening filter: ask which items are free from milk, eggs, and fish.
+Then follow up specifically on gelatine, suet, rennet, and meat stock, none of which appear in the 14-allergen declaration.
+The allergen table is a useful starting filter, not a complete vegan verification system.

 Know Before You Go